ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 We will use circuits that have arbitrary rotations about some axis to construct those ansätze.
 The circuits used to prepare arbitrary ansätze are called *parametrized quantum circuits* ($a.k.a.$ PQCs).
+Without loss of generality, we will use PQC and ansatz interchangeably.

 #### The algorithm
 While there will be slight variations in implementations,